rahulrajpr/prepare-anytime/behavioral-process-delivery/behavioral-process-delivery-evaluation.md

 **Answer (STAR Format):**

 "Great question.
-I've dealt with this kind of ambiguity quite a bit, especially when I was working on migrating our BI platform from ThoughtSpot to Superset—we had over 100 reports, and many stakeholders would come with vague requests like 'I need this data visualized.'
+I've dealt with this kind of ambiguity quite a bit, and many stakeholders would come with vague requests like 'I need this data visualized.'

 So here's how I approach it: